 My desktop isn’t in perfect order, but its close.
 I’m organizing my life a little bit more every day.
 I have discovered that I need people in my life.
 I have learned it’s ok to accept help from my loved ones.
 I have decided that it’s alright to be a single mom.

 I have found happiness among disarray, although I am looking forward to my life returning to it’s organized state a little bit more every day.

-Shortly after I asked my (soon to be) ex-husband for a divorce, I started to look around our home and think about the things we had collected over the nineteen years we were married.
+Shortly after I asked my ex-husband for a divorce, I started to look around our home and think about the things we had collected over the nineteen years we lived together.
 The beautiful soft blue sofa and loveseat where we often gathered our children for family move nights; I remembered the first time we saw it and fell in love with the color and style, deciding it was perfect for our living room.
 However, that round table to right of the sofa, he found that at a consignment store, it is sturdy and worn with a little character, leather inset on top.
 Not a table I would have looked twice at, but it complements our meshed eclectic styles.
 The artwork on the wall, that’s all him too and isn’t unique to us.
-We often found the same red poppy fields in others homes.
+We often found the same red poppy fields in other’s homes.
 The vintage camera collection from my early days in the photography industry, that’s my happy place.
-My adventures in finding the perfect photo that spoke to me is behind some of those cameras others I have only dreamt of using.
+My adventures in finding the perfect photo that spoke to me is behind some of those cameras, others I have only dreamt of using.
 I always wanted my work displayed in my home and that’s when it hit me.
 Overwhelmed with emotions knowing that the living room I was standing in was not really mine anymore, I decided It’s time for me to create my own happily ever after.